asharer/data-science-work/c06-covid19-assignment.md

 <!-- end list -->

-5. Click the `Download` button to download the data; make sure to select the 2018 y-year estimates.
+5. Click the `Download` button to download the data; make sure to select the 2018 5-year estimates.
 6. Unzip and move the data to your `challenges/data` folder.

 <!-- end list -->